 Congress did not support Madison’s efforts to apply free speech protections against the states, even though Madison called that amendment the “most valuable amendment on the whole list.”
 (It would not be until the 1920s, when the Supreme Court held the First Amendment protections to be incorporated through the Fourteenth Amendment, that freedom of speech guarantees would apply against the states.)

-Just seven years after adoption of the First Amendment, Congress passed the Sedition Act of 1798.
+Just seven years after adoption of the First Amendment, Congress passed the Sedition Act of 1798 (the Sedition Act, permitting the deportation, fine, or imprisonment of anyone deemed a threat or publishing “false, scandalous, or malicious writing” against the government ofthe United States).
 The Act was enforced against Republican papers in an effort to keep Jefferson’s party from defeating the Federalists in the 1800 election.
 Jefferson won anyway, and the Sedition Act expired by its own terms in 1801, without ever being tested by the Supreme Court.
 The Act did, however, touch off a lively debate on free speech issues and prompted both Madison and Jefferson to write discourses on freedom of speech and the press.